-This Instant Pot turkey chili, that can also be made in the slow cooker, is fast and easy to make and is full of flavour.
-Plus, it’s freezer friendly!
+This Instant Pot turkey chili is so fast and easy to make and is full of flavour.
+It’s even freezer friendly for super fast meals in the future!

 This Instant Pot turkey chili only takes about 15-20 minutes of prep time before starting the pressure cooking cycle.
 It then needs to pressure cook for 18 minutes, plus the time to come to pressure, so it will be about 30-35 minutes total for pressure cooking.